my-devices/meta-reflector-aws/README.md

 If you cannot connect, check the security group settings and allow access to port 6379.

-### Setting Up the Remote Manager Container
+### Setting Up the macchina.io REMOTE Server Container

-To set-up the Remote Manager server Docker container, log-in to the EC2 instance created in the first step and change directory to the `meta-reflector-aws` directory cloned from GitHub.
+To set-up the macchina.io REMOTE server Docker container, log-in to the EC2 instance created in the first step and change directory to the `meta-reflector-aws` directory cloned from GitHub.
 Open the `docker-compose.yml` file in a text editor of your choice and add the correct values for `REFLECTOR_DOMAIN`, `MYSQL_HOST` and `REDIS_HOST`.
-For `REFLECTOR_DOMAIN`, enter the domain name you want the Remote Manager server to run on, e.g. `demo.my-devices.net`.
+For `REFLECTOR_DOMAIN`, enter the domain name you want the macchina.io REMOTE server to run on, e.g. `demo.my-devices.net`.
 For `MYSQL_HOST`, enter the value of your RDS MariaDB endpoint, e.g.
 `reflector.cscny3pe5mxx.eu-central-1.rds.amazonaws.com`.